Federal State of the Union - NCD

 NCD also offers recommendations to maximize independence and self-sufficiency of people with disabilities.

 The report notes progress where it has occurred and makes recommendations to both the Executive and Legislative branches where necessary.

 "People with disabilities have lower rates of employment, lower annual earnings, lower educational attainment and achievement; lack adequate access to housing, transportation, technology, and health care," revealed Jonathan Young, NCD Chairman.

 "The current economic downturn is having a disproportionate negative effect on the quality of life for people with disabilities and their families.
 A strong Federal commitment to the implementation and enforcement of the standard set forth by the Americans with Disabilities Act will be central in determining both success and savings in these difficult economic times.
 This report provides a necessary snapshot of where we're at - and clear, workable suggestions for moving forward."

 "People don't live in silos.
 Living, learning and earning in America requires the integration of various complimentary supports and approaches.
 Policy decisions, if we want them to work, must reflect that reality," continued Aaron Bishop, NCD's Executive Director.

 "Over the past year, NCD brought people together in a multitude of ways to exchange information, build collaborations, and inform solutions to both long-standing and emerging challenges.
 By connecting community with the most recent national data available we've helped identify unique solutions to correct the vast disparities that still exist between people with and without disabilities in the United States."

 Full report is available on NCD's website at: www.ncd.gov/progress_reports/Oct312011

-*This information is from an external source (National Council on Disability).
+(i)Source/Reference: National Council on Disability.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.